TikhonJelvis/RL-book/chapter2/chapter2.md

 ```

-Next, we write a simple simulator using Python's generator functionality (using `yield') as follows:
+Next, we write a simple simulator using Python's generator functionality (using `yield`) as follows:

 ```python
 def simulation(process, start_state):